Houston's Line of Duty Firefighters

 Buried: Kline Memorial Park, Tomball, Texas, Section C, Lot 46, Space 2

-Jerry Pacheco, a 17 year veteran lost his life due to the COVID-19 Virus.
+Jerry Pacheco, a proud member of the Houston Fire Department for seventeen years, lost his life due to the COVID-19 Virus.
 He had been battling the virus in the ICU at the CHI St. Luke’s Health Hospital in the Woodlands.
 He is the second Houston Firefighter to die from COVID-19.

 Tanner Graham Reed